hcoffey1/Quarry/README.md

   - Compare performance against compiler.
   - Train on heavily optimized circuits, save computation estimating in the future

+* Design model for predicting fitness instead of other metrics?
+  - Could benefit prototype implementation.
+Only need to train 1 model instead of all the component metric models.

 * Timeline visualization of fitness

 * Heatmap of latency for methods (QC size, QM size) -> Latency